zzezze/zotero-arxiv-daily/README.md

     <br>
 </p>

+> [!IMPORTANT]
+> Please keep an eye on this repo, and merge your forked repo in time when there is any update of this upstream, in order to enjoy new features and fix found bugs.

 ## 🧐 About <a name = "about"></a>

 > Track new scientific researches of your interest by just forking (and staring) this repo!😊